jvpoulos/diabetes_pred/README.md

 ```
 ## Run the code

 1. Load and merge data from .txt files.
 Split the dataset into training, validation, and test sets in a 70-20-10 ratio.
-Preprocess the data and convert the datasets to PyTorch Tensors.
-Arguments: `--use_dask` (optional):
+Preprocess the data and convert the datasets to PyTorch Tensors:

 ```bash
 $ python3.8 src/data_loader.py # need Python 3.8 to run